Plan Your Visit

 Welcome to CEE!

 One of the best ways to decide if you belong in engineering at Illinois is to experience campus first-hand.
-We expect to resume in-person tours in Fall 2021.
-In the meantime, take a photo tour of the department and see what we have to offer!
+Take a photo tour of CEE and explore the visit options below.

 Special Programs for Prospective Graduate Students

 The University of Illinois is committed to diversity.
 The Multi-Cultural Engineering Recruitment for Graduate Education (MERGE) program invites promising students to visit campus for an all-expense-paid, in-depth view of the outstanding programs and facilities available for graduate study in engineering.

 CEE Visit Day for Admitted and Prospective Graduate Students

 At various times throughout the year, admitted and prospective civil and environmental engineering graduate students are invited to campus for a departmental visiting day.
 Attendees will have an opportunity to learn more about the department, attend a poster presentation session given by current graduate students, tour the department and campus, and network with students and faculty.
 Learn more.

 Women Exploring Graduate Opportunities in Civil and Environmental Engineering

 Women Exploring Graduate Opportunities in Civil and Environmental Engineering (WeGoCEE) is an annual two-day networking and professional development workshop focused on exploring graduate education and research opportunities in Civil and Environmental Engineering.
 Learn more.